Ori Yogev: Water technologies

 In recent years, Yogev has focused on the water and cleantech industries in Israel.
 Yogev founded Waterfronts – Israel Water Alliance, and continues to serve as chairman of the association.
-The association works to promote Israel's status as a global leader in advanced water solutions.

 In 2006, he established Whitewater Holdings, operating in the field of water quality and control and investing in developing technologies to ensure the quality and safety of drinking water.
 Whitewater provides a comprehensive and synergistic environment, servicing municipalities.
 Its mission is to help municipalities and water authorities guarantee a constant supply of quality water, by optimizing the production, management, control and delivery of water through the synergistic application of the latest water technologies.
 Following the realization of his holdings in Plastro, Yogev purchased Gandel's part in the company and brought in businesswoman Hanna Gertler as a partner.

 Whitewater Holdings has three subsidiaries: Whitewater Technologies (integrated management, optimization and analytics), which holds a daughter company located in Akron USA, Galcon (smart irrigation and pressure management) and CheckLight (toxicity analyzer).

-In April 2013, Whitewater Technologies was chosen by Bloomberg as one of 10 companies named the 2013 New Energy Pioneer.
-A team of independent experts chose the ten winning companies from over 200 candidates, in the energy, water and clean-tech sector.
-The selection committee stated the winners as "representing the technology and business model innovation which will enable the transformation to a more resource efficient economy environment".
-The selection was made based on three criteria – innovation, proven momentum in its field and potential for global deployment.